secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/endpoint-management/jamf/index.html.md

 - A new security exploit is discovered, and unpatched applications start getting exploited in the wild.
 - Accidental misconfiguration of laptop so that company security policies like disk encryption, or password policy is not enabled.

-There is a lot of information about our environment (laptop os configs, software apps that are used, etc) that's publicly available on our Handbook.
+There is a lot of information about our environment (operating system configuration, software apps that are used, etc) that's publicly available on our Handbook.
 The risk of someone using that information to exploit one of our machines is higher due to our transparency.

-No software can mitigate all types of bad behaviour or abuse.
-Rather than relying on software to police itself, we would prefer to make the software transparent enough so that operations which violate company policies would be made plain to everyone.
-If you wish to see what data is being collected, and what policies are applied to your device, we would be happy to do a Zoom screen share with you.
-Simply reach out to ITOps by opening an issue in the [IT Helpdesk tracker](https://gitlab.com/gitlab-com/business-technology/IT-help/hd-issue-tracker/-/issues/new?issuable_template=General+HelpDesk+Request) to schedule a time .

 ### What additional controls are in place to ensure that the owners of this process are secured?

 We do not have any additional controls in place beyond the existing requirements applied to all team members at the moment, such as requiring multi-factor authentication and limited session lengths where supported.
 We are constantly iterating to improve the overall security of all team-members.
-Some of ideas that have been discussed include the deployment of additional endpoint protection software, sometimes referred to as Next-Gen Antivirus (NGAV) or Endpoint Detection and Response (EDR).

 ### What will be the change, review, and socialization process for configuration changes to Jamf?